R4kaaaN/cheatsheets/rsync/rsync_English.md

 ### Remotely:

-> Example: Copy file from your computer to remote server.
+> Example: Copying file from your computer to remote server.

-### Please note:
+`Please note:`

 ssh/rsync daemon should be up and running on the server or on your computer if it was the dest.